marnedo/parsimony_FFMA/handson_parsimony.md

 ![](handson_parsimony_files/figure-html/unnamed-chunk-23-1.png)<!-- -->

-We can  see that the source of conflict lays within the Dysdera genus
+We can  see that the source of conflict lays within the *Dysdera* genus

+\newpage

+# ---SESSION 2---

 ## Gaps